Lacey, Washington: Public art

 A pair of bronze sculptures known as Kite Girl and Kite Boy are located specifically at main entrance points into Lacey.
-The sculptures were funded in part by a 25-cent taxpayer fee collected for artwork improvements and maintenance in the community.
 The artwork of the little girl is 7 ft tall and situated on a pedestal; it was installed in late 1999 on Pacific Avenue at the border between Lacey and Olympia.
 The boy statue, 5 ft 4 in in height, was not placed at its permanent location on Sleater-Kinney Road near I-5 until May 2008 after several attempts were undertaken to find a suitable spot for the piece.
+Another bronze sculpture, The Hawk, is located in a roundabout at an interstate entrance point to the city.